sclorg/s2i-ruby-container/2.5/README.md

 =================

 This container image includes Ruby 2.5 as a [S2I](https://github.com/openshift/source-to-image) base image for your Ruby 2.5 applications.
-Users can choose between RHEL and CentOS based builder images.
+Users can choose between RHEL, CentOS and Fedora based builder images.
 The RHEL image is available in the [Red Hat Container Catalog](https://access.redhat.com/containers/#/registry.access.redhat.com/rhscl/ruby-25-rhel7) as registry.access.redhat.com/rhscl/ruby-25-rhel7.
 The CentOS image is then available on [Docker Hub](https://hub.docker.com/r/centos/ruby-25-centos7/) as centos/ruby-25-centos7.
+The Fedora image can be built with:
+    ```
+    $ docker build -t ruby25-f28 -f Dockerfile.fedora .
+    ```
 The resulting image can be run using [Docker](http://docker.io).

 Description